Erasure/List Random Coding Error Exponents Are Not Universally Achievable: Introduction

 The outline of the rest of the paper is as follows.
 In Section \ref{sec:not}, we establish notation conventions, and in Section \ref{sec:back} we detail necessary background on erasure/list decoding, both for known and unknown channels.
 Then, in Section \ref{sec:Main}, we present our main result of an exact expression for $\xi^*(R,T)$, and discuss the special case of binary symmetric channel (BSC).
-Finally, we shed light on the differences between $\xi^*(R,T)$ and $\xi_L(R,T)$, along with some numerical results, which illustrate the main result of this paper.
+We then shed light on the differences between $\xi^*(R,T)$ and $\xi_L(R,T)$, along with some numerical results, which illustrate the main result of this paper.
+In Section \ref{sec:training}, we analyze generalized random coding ensembles which incorporates a training sequence, in conjunction with the suboptimal plug-in decoder and the universal decoder, and compare its performance with the universal decoder and the optimal decoder (for known channel).
 Finally, in Section \ref{sec:proofs}, we provide proofs for all our results. \allowdisplaybreaks